-Course Subjects/certifications: Includes all subjects/certifications included in HED150, (subjects/certifications 1 - 18 listed above) plus HED155 additional certs:
+Course Subjects/certifications: Includes all subjects/certifications included in HED150, (subjects/certifications 1 - 18 listed above) plus HED155 additional certs: 19.
+Passenger/Bus endorsement - ELDT theory and hands-on training

 Drug - Free Workplace

 The illegal use of drugs is a national problem that seriously affects every American.
 Drug abuse not only affects individual users and their families, but it also presents new dangers for the workplace and/or school.